huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Smile often.
 Laugh more.
 A day without laughter is a day wasted.
 Be funny.
 Be playful.
 Be cheerful.
 Chill out.
 Have fun.
 Don't panic.
 [Calmness is a superpower.](https://stephango.com/calmness)

 [The more seriously you take yourself, the unhappier you’re going to be.](https://x.com/naval/status/1298724798655168514) The more you can laugh at yourself, the happier you'll be.
+The less you talk about your shame, the more of it you have.
 Learn to laugh at yourself.
 Literally, in three generations, no one will even remember your name.

 Take a deep breath.
 Relax.
 Enjoy each moment in life.
 [Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.](https://www.youtube.com/watch?v=vsYBtfQ3QDo)